-Previously the government had announced 10% temporary wage subsidy for small businesses.
+Previously the government had announced a 10% temporary wage subsidy for small businesses.
 This is still in effect even after the announcement of a 75% wage subsidy.

 Who is it for?

 The program is only for Canadian controlled small businesses (CCPCs) and other small businesses.
-Foreign-controlled or owned corporations in Canada are not eligible for 10% temporary wage subsidy.
+Foreign-controlled or owned corporations in Canada are not eligible for a 10% temporary wage subsidy.

 How the 10% wage subsidy will be paid to employers?

 There is no direct payment to employers.
 Instead, employers will deduct 10% of Gross salaries out of the payroll remittances.
 An important note to this is that employers can only deduct from federal, provincial or territorial taxes element of payroll remittances.
 All the CPP and EI remittances still need to be done.